FARXIGA is contraindicated in severe renal impairment (eGFR <30 mL/min/1.73 m2), end-stage renal disease, or patients on dialysis

-Hypotension: Dapagliflozin causes intravascular volume contraction, and symptomatic hypotension can occur.
-Assess and correct volume status before initiating QTERN in patients with impaired renal function, elderly patients, or patients on loop diuretics.
-Do not initiate QTERN in patients with an eGFR <60 mL/min/1.73 m2.
+Hypotension: Dapagliflozin causes intravascular volume contraction and symptomatic hypotension can occur.
+Assess and correct volume status before initiating QTERN or FARXIGA in patients with impaired renal function, elderly patients, or patients on loop diuretics.
+Do not initiate in patients with an eGFR <60 mL/min/1.73 m2.
 Monitor for hypotension

 Ketoacidosis has been reported in patients with type 1 and type 2 diabetes receiving dapagliflozin.
 Some cases were fatal.
-Assess patients who present with signs and symptoms of metabolic acidosis for ketoacidosis, regardless of blood glucose level.
-If suspected, discontinue QTERN, evaluate and treat promptly.
-Before initiating QTERN, consider risk factors for ketoacidosis.
-Patients on QTERN may require monitoring and temporary discontinuation in situations known to predispose to ketoacidosis
+Assess patients who present with signs and symptoms of metabolic acidosis for ketoacidosis regardless of blood glucose level.
+If suspected, discontinue QTERN or FARXIGA, evaluate and treat promptly.
+Before initiating QTERN or FARXIGA, consider risk factors for ketoacidosis.
+Patients on QTERN or FARXIGA may require monitoring and temporary discontinuation in situations known to predispose to ketoacidosis

 Acute Kidney Injury and Impairment in Renal Function: Dapagliflozin causes intravascular volume contraction and renal impairment, with reports of acute kidney injury requiring hospitalization and dialysis.
 Consider temporarily discontinuing in settings of reduced oral intake or fluid losses.
 If acute kidney injury occurs, discontinue and promptly treat

 Dapagliflozin increases serum creatinine and decreases eGFR.
 Elderly patients and patients with impaired renal function may be more susceptible to these changes.
-Before initiating QTERN, evaluate renal function and monitor periodically.
-Discontinue QTERN in patients if eGFR falls persistently below 60 mL/min/1.73 m2
+Before initiating QTERN or FARXIGA, evaluate renal function and monitor periodically.
+Discontinue QTERN in patients if eGFR falls persistently below 60 mL/min/1.73 m2.

 Urosepsis and Pyelonephritis: SGLT2 inhibitors increase the risk for urinary tract infections (UTIs) and serious UTIs have been reported with dapagliflozin.
 Evaluate for signs and symptoms of UTIs and treat promptly

-Hypoglycemia: QTERN can increase the risk of hypoglycemia when coadministered with insulin and insulin secretagogues.
-Consider lowering the dose of these agents when coadministered with QTERN
+Hypoglycemia: Both saxagliptin and dapagliflozin can individually increase the risk of hypoglycemia when co-administered with insulin and insulin secretagogues.
+Consider lowering the dose of these agents when co-administered with QTERN or FARXIGA

 Genital Mycotic Infections: Dapagliflozin increases the risk of genital mycotic infections, particularly in patients with prior genital mycotic infections.
 Monitor and treat appropriately